DSchau/blog/content/blog/2018-06-15-graphql-most-of-the-parts/index.md

 ![8](./images/09-8.png)

-Remember that User interface?
 With GraphQL we can request a _subset_ (or every field!) using this query language.
 This query language directly maps to our underlying data interface/contract, and so we can pull _only_ what we need and no more.
 If our requirements for our UI change at some point in the future, we can simply request either less or more data depending on our needs.

 ![9](./images/10-9.png)